mmmarla/hello-world/README.md

 # hello-world
-Simple Hello_world for CIS41000 Section 3
+Simple Hello_world for Section 3
+This is a sample for the Friday class.